telerik/teststudio-docs/docs-teststudiodev/features/recorder/verifications/extraction.md

 ![Extracted Step Added](images/extraction-step.png)

-4.&nbsp; Resume recording and navigate to www.bing.com from the Navigation pane in the Recording toolbar __add a link__.
+4.&nbsp; Resume recording and navigate to www.bing.com from the Navigation pane in the <a href="/features/recorder/recording-toolbar" target="_blank">Recording toolbar</a.

 5.&nbsp; Enter any word into the search box and click **Submit**.